ConceptExplorer/CoolSyncBackup/README.md

-# CoolSync backup
+# CoolSync Backup

-**CoolSync backup** - An efficient file synchronization tool designed to keep your files up-to-date while monitoring drive temperatures to prevent overheating.
+**CoolSync Backup** - An efficient file synchronization tool designed to keep your files up-to-date while monitoring drive temperatures to prevent overheating.
 Featuring a user-friendly GUI with Start, Pause/Resume, and Stop buttons, CoolSync ensures smooth file sync without risking your hardware.

 ## Features
 - Monitors drive temperatures to prevent overheating.
 - Efficient file synchronization with preview mode.

 ## Overview
-CoolSync backup is a streamlined synchronization tool designed for efficiency and simplicity.
+CoolSync Backup is a streamlined synchronization tool designed for efficiency and simplicity.
 This repository now focuses on the console version, with plans to eventually incorporate improvements into a new GUI version.

 ## Current Versions
 ### Console Version